ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 The stub imports follow a standard pattern.
-For each API service, there is a ***_pb2 module which defines all of the messages defined within that specific service file and a ***_pb2_grpc module that defines a Stub class with encapsulating all service methods.
+For each API service, there is a ***_pb2 module which defines all of the messages defined within that specific service file and a ***_pb2_grpc module that defines a Stub class that encapsulates all service methods.

 Example grpc imports within the wrapping client library: